-36 Immediate and ultimate parent companies
+37 Immediate and ultimate parent companies

-The immediate parent company is Cathedral Capital (Investments) Limited and the ultimate parent company is Lancashire Holdings Limited.
+Up until 11 December 2014, the immediate parent company was Cathedral Capital (Investments) Limited.
+Since this date, the immediate parent company was Cathedral Capital Limited.
+The ultimate parent company is Lancashire Holdings Limited.
 Lancashire Holdings Limited is the largest group for which consolidated financial statements are prepared.
 Cathedral Capital (Investments) Limited is registered in England & Wales.
 Lancashire Holdings Limited is registered in Bermuda.

-The Group provides capital to support 57.8% of the stamp.
+- \ The Group provides capital to support 57.8% of the stamp. \\ Subsidiaries in voluntary liquidation